cykdbly4t/Semantic-KITTI-API-DPAI/README.md

 compared class), and an image containing a histogram of IoU scores (`miou_distribution.png`) that were detected in the calculations.

+## Citations

+1. **SemanticKITTI Dataset**
+   J. Behley, M. Garbade, A. Milioto, J. Quenzel, S. Behnke, C. Stachniss, and J. Gall.
+   "SemanticKITTI: A Dataset for Semantic Scene Understanding of LiDAR Sequences."
+   In *IEEE/CVF International Conference on Computer Vision (ICCV)*, 2019.

+2. **KITTI Benchmark Suite**
+   A. Geiger, P. Lenz, and R. Urtasun.
+   "Are we ready for Autonomous Driving?
+The KITTI Vision Benchmark Suite."
+   In *IEEE Conference on Computer Vision and Pattern Recognition (CVPR)*,
+   pages 3354–3361, 2012.

 ```sh
 $ ./iou_check.py --dataset /path/to/kitti/dataset/ --labels /path/to/config/file/
 ```